satya-nutella/fampay-assignment/README.md

 ### Basic Functionalities

-- Cron Job to constantly fetch data in the background every five minutes
+- Cron Job to constantly fetch data in the background every minute
 - GET API, `/videos` for fetching videos supporting options like sorting, fuzzy searching and pagination
 - Search API which also supports fuzzy matching for situations like `How to make a tea?` matched with `tea how`
 - Dashboard to access the videos with options to filter and search